TheNetNomad/Nomad-BASIC/README.md

 * There are no DATA or READ commands

 # TODO
-* Load program from attachment
 * FOR...NEXT construct
+* Shape and GML commands for image output (as an image attachment, no real time support is planned)
+* Different scope for different Discord channels
+* Load program from network location
+* MML commands for audio output
 * DATA/READ commands
-* Drawing commands for image output (no real time support is planned)
-* MML commands for audio output

 # Known Issues
-* INSTR() does not behave correctly in terminal mode
+* INSTR() does not behave correctly when printed directly (versus being saved to a variable)
 * TAB(x) only creates x amount of spaces instead of tabbing to column x